armand1m/gringobot/README.md

 ## Features

-The bot currently replies in Portuguese by default, and parses names of countries in Portuguese only.
-This will change in the future.
+The bot replies in English by default.
+You can change the language using the `/set_language <locale>`.
+Currently, only `en` and `ptbr` are available locales.
+Please feel free to open a PR adding more locales.

  - [x] Register member location:
     - [x] English: `/register_member_at NL`, `/imat NL`